nrjdalal/karabiner-human-config/README.md

 <br/>

-The generated configuration, will be logged to the console.
+The generated configuration will be logged to the console.
 You can then manually copy and paste it into your `karabiner.json` file.

 <br/>